mk3-14159/mk3-14159.github.io/docs/Knowledge/Cognitive Maps/Biological/symbiosis.md

 - Without cooperation, no group survives, and the cooperation of groups gives rise to even more complex versions of organization eg. [A society](https://en.wikipedia.org/wiki/Society).
 - Cooperation and competition tend to coexist at multiple levels.

 !!!
-Example "Example of sysmbiosis"
+Example "Example of Sysmbiosis"
     In a modern economy, businesses often engage in both cooperation and competition within a complex ecosystem.